 The purpose of the stablecoin is to operate similarly to traditional money, but in the cryptocurrency space.
 Its peg seeks to accomplish digital equivalency with the US dollar for use in trading pairs on crypto exchanges like Bitstamp, on decentralized exchanges like SushiSwap, and in DeFi protocols.

-DAI is also used as a medium of exchange thanks to its stable value and its ability to be transferred 24/7 quickly, cheaply, and efficiently.
+DAI is also used as a medium of exchange thanks to its increased stability as a stablecoin and its ability to be transferred 24/7 quickly, and efficiently.

 How is the DAI token used?